-The Atlas Translations website is our hub for all the information we think you want to read, need to know, and will make you want to work with Atlas Translations whenever you need a translation or interpreter.
+The Atlas Translations website is our community hub for all the information we think you want to read, need to know.
+We hope this will make you want to work with Atlas Translations whenever you need a translation or interpreter.

-Anna, our chief blogger and PA, has written about this and you can read her full article below, but in summary:
+Anna, our chief blogger and PA, has written about this.
+You can read her full article below, but in summary:

-We are people!
-And we enjoy what we do, and we do translation very well.
+Atlas Translations is made up of people!
+People who enjoy what we do, and we do translation very well.

 We love helping charities and sponsor the annual Polar Bear Plunge which has raised over £25 000 to date.

 Atlas Translations is active in the local and national business community – meet us at St Albans Businesses at a jelly, in Devon, at St Albans and District Chamber of Commerce events, or perhaps the next ITI Conference.